Can I Swim After Shocking Pool? Safe Swimming Timeline

 Calcium Hypochlorite (Cal-Hypo) Shock

 The most common pool shock requires the longest wait time.
-After adding cal-hypo shock at typical doses (1-2 lbs per 10,000 gallons), wait 12-24 hours before swimming.
+After adding cal-hypo shock at typical doses (1 lb per 12,000-15,000 gallons), wait 12-24 hours before swimming.
 This shock dissolves slowly and maintains higher chlorine levels longer.
-Test your water after 8 hours, then every 2-4 hours until FC drops below 4 ppm.
+Test your water after 8 hours, then every 2-4 hours until free chlorine drops below 10 ppm (per CDC).

 Sodium Hypochlorite (Liquid Chlorine) Shock

 Liquid chlorine dissipates faster than granular shock.
-When using liquid chlorine for shocking (typically 1-2 gallons per 10,000 gallons), you can often swim within 8-12 hours.
+When using liquid chlorine for shocking (typically 0.5-1 gallon per 10,000 gallons), you can often swim within 8-12 hours.
 The key advantage is faster dissolution and no calcium buildup in your pool.

 Lithium Hypochlorite Shock

-The fastest-acting shock option allows swimming in 6-8 hours typically.
+Lithium hypochlorite dissolves completely with no residue; as with any shock, swim only once free chlorine drops below 10 ppm, which can be 8-12 hours or sooner with a light dose.
 However, lithium shock is expensive and less commonly used.
 It dissolves completely and works well in all water temperatures.

 Step-by-Step Safe Swimming Protocol